AImagineers-io/alchemy/README.md

   - Moved reusable helper functions to `utils.js` and backend utility modules.
   - Optimized polling mechanism to minimize server load while maintaining real-time updates.

+## V[0.8.0] - 2024-12-03
+### **Added**
+- **Enhanced Document Processing Logic:**
+  - Integrated asynchronous Celery tasks for text cleaning and Q&A generation.
+  - Handled multiple file types (`PDF`, `DOCX`, `TXT`) for text extraction.
+  - Implemented dynamic progress tracking using the `TaskLog` model with real-time updates.
+  - Added a cap on progress tracking to show a maximum of **90%** until task completion.

+- **Q&A Pair Generation:**
+  - Designed and implemented the `QAPair` model to store generated Q&A pairs with fields like:
+    - `document`, `question`, `answer`, `source_name`, and `publication_date`.
+  - Integrated `bulk_create` for efficient database persistence of Q&A pairs.

+- **Task Logging Enhancements:**
+  - Added `log_messages` field to the `TaskLog` model to record detailed step-by-step progress.
+  - Updated task tracking frontend to dynamically display logs alongside task progress bars.

+- **Frontend Improvements:**
+  - Enhanced task tracking page to include:
+    - Individual "Delete" buttons for each task.
+    - A "Delete All" button for clearing all tasks at once.
+  - Integrated `theme.js` for:
+    - Periodic polling of the `/tasks/` API using `fetchUserTasks`.
+    - Dynamic updates to task progress and logs.
+    - Handling delete functionality through a dedicated API.

+### **Fixed**
+- **Serialization Issue:**
+  - Resolved `InMemoryUploadedFile` JSON serialization error by moving text extraction logic out of Celery.

+- **Bug in Q&A Saving Logic:**
+  - Fixed `bulk_create` usage for `QAPair` model.
+  - Added validation to ensure proper document linkage during Q&A generation.

+- **JavaScript Integration:**
+  - Corrected missing `fetchUserTasks` invocation on page load.
+  - Fixed `getCookie` function for CSRF token handling.

+- **Progress Calculation:**
+  - Updated logic to dynamically calculate task progress without exceeding limits.

+### **Future Considerations**
+- Implement WebSocket support for instant updates in the Task Tracking view.
+- Optimize the chunking and cleaning logic for handling larger documents.
+- Add indexing to database tables for improved query performance.

+---

+### **Current Status**
+- The application successfully processes documents, generates Q&A pairs, and tracks task progress dynamically with user-facing updates.

 # Pending
 - q and a pairs i think is not yet saved in a table... create new table for the q and a pairs (not json)